-- Padded shoulder harness
+Padded, adjustable shoulder harness

-10 Best Prowler Sleds
+Our Top 10 Best Prowler Sleds

 1. SKLZ SpeedSac

 This sled is well-built and designed to stand up to everyday wear and tear.
 However, if you plan on using your sled for extremely intense exercise, you may want to consider other options.
-Additionally, this sled can only be used of grass, turf, or wood surfaces.
+Additionally, this sled can only be used on grass, turf, or wood surfaces.